20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 1.5-2.5 ft

-Varieties of Aspidistra elatior include Okame whose green leaves bear dramatic white streaks along the leaf length, Lennon's Song whose leaves bear light green or yellow vertical stripes, Ashahi whose leaf tips become white as the plant grows among others.
+Cast Iron Plant feature large, dramatic leaves, ideal for a bold statement in the large spaces.
+Some of the varieties include Okame whose green leaves have dramatic white streaks along the leaf length, Lennon's Song whose leaves have light green or yellow vertical stripes, and Ashahi whose leaf tips become white as the plant grows.

-Cast Iron Plant thrives in bright light away from direct sunlight, average warmth and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
-Learn more on how to grow and care for Aspidistra elatior.
+Aspidistra elatior performs best in bright indirect light, average warmth and humidity, and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Learn more on how to grow and care for Cast Iron Plant.

 Croton Plant, Codiaeum variegatum